-

 Widefield eyepiece (WF): an

-than a normal lens.
-This appears to the user as a bigger
+lens.
+This appears to the user as a bigger aperture

-aperture or "hole" to look through.
-It therefore has the
+or "hole" to look through.
+It therefore has the advantage

-advantage of being easier to use and more forgiving of a
+of being easier to use and more forgiving of a user's

-user's head movements.
-An eyepiece listed as WF10X/18mm
+head movements.
+An eyepiece listed as WF10X/18mm would

 10X magnification and is 18mm in diameter.